What Are the Different Types of Cryptocurrency Wallets?

 - Hardware wallets offer the best of both — Offline security with convenient transaction signing

-- Your keys, your crypto — Non-custodial wallets give you complete control (and responsibility)
+- Your keys, your crypto — Non-custodial wallets give you complete control

 - Use multiple wallet types — Keep small amounts hot, large amounts cold